Menu

 SIGN IN

-Black-and-white photo of an elderly man with curly hair in a suit, sitting on a porch, smoking a cigar and looking thoughtful.
+Black-and-white photo of an old man with curly hair in a white suit, sitting on a cane chair on a porch, smoking a cigar and looking thoughtful.

 Habits to be ‘but coaxed downstairs a step at a time’.
 Samuel Clemens (aka Mark Twain) enjoys a cigar at his family home in Dublin, New Hampshire in 1906 Photo by Bettmann/Corbis